504 Grievance Procedure

 - The grievant’s name, address, telephone number, and e-mail address;

-- A full description of the problem;
+- A full description of the alleged discrimination, harassment, or access or accommodations problem;

 - A statement of the remedy requested.

-2. Within fourteen (14) calendar days of receipt, the Coordinator or Mr. Howell, as applicable, or his/her applicable designee (hereinafter referred to as the “Grievance Officer”) shall read the complaint and conduct an investigation.
+2. Within fourteen (14) calendar days of receipt, the Coordinator or the Director, as applicable, or his/her applicable designee (hereinafter referred to as the “Grievance Officer”) shall read the complaint and conduct an investigation.
 In undertaking the investigation, the Grievance Officer may interview, consult with, and/or request a written response to the issues raised in the grievance from any individual the Grievance Officer believes to have relevant information, including faculty, staff, and students.
 If necessary or requested, the Grievance Officer will hear testimony or receive written testimony from the student, relevant faculty or staff member(s), and other knowledgeable people.
 The grievant has the right to ask for testimony from any individual whom he/she deems relevant to the case.

 3. After completing the investigation, the Grievance Officer shall report his/her conclusions and proposed disposition in writing to the grievant and all other relevant parties.
 This transmission will be expected within forty-five (45) calendar days of the filing of the formal grievance.
 The deadline may be extended for good cause (e.g. reasons related to breaks in the academic calendar).
 The final report may also be provided, where appropriate, to any College officer whose authority will be needed to carry out the proposed disposition or to determine whether any personnel action is appropriate.